IraSafonik/Personal_tracker/README.md

 - Removed any null or inconsistent entries.

 ### 3️⃣ Step 3: Storing Data in SQL
-I used SQL to create a structured database for querying and deeper analysis.
-Example of creating the table:
+I used SQL to create a structured database for querying and deeper analysis:

 ```sql
 -- Creating a table for health data